 Kale and Brussels Sprout Salad Base

-- 8 oz brussels sprouts shredded into 1/4" ribbons
+- 8 oz brussels sprouts, shredded into ¼" ribbons

-- 2 oz bleu cheese crumbled
+- 2 oz blue cheese, crumbled

-Heat an 8" skillet over medium high heat.
+- Heat an 8" skillet over medium high heat.
 Add the hazelnuts and toast until the skins start to crack and the nuts are golden brown and fragrant, 4-5 minutes Remove from heat and transfer to a cutting board or bowl to stop the cooking process.
 Allow to cool while you prepare the salad base.

-Prepare the kale.
+- Prepare the kale.
 Lay a piece of kale flat on the cutting board.
 Run the tip of a sharp knife along each edge of the stem to release it.
 Repeat with the remaining leaves.
-Stack 3-4 slices of kale leaves on top of one another, then slice crosswise into 1/4" ribbons.
+Stack 3-4 slices of kale leaves on top of one another, then slice crosswise into ¼" ribbons.
 Repeat until all of the kale has been thinly sliced.
 Place the shredded kale into a large salad bowl.

-Trim the ends of the brussels sprouts and remove any bruised or yellowing outer leaves.
+- Trim the ends of the brussels sprouts and remove any bruised or yellowing outer leaves.
 Slice each brussels sprout in half.
 Lay the sprouts cut side down, then slice widthwise to create shreds.
 Start with the top of the sprout, as the root end will keep the leaves intact while you slice.
 Add the shredded brussels sprouts to the kale.

-Crumble the blue cheese into tiny pieces and add to the salad bowl.
+- Crumble the blue cheese into tiny pieces and add to the salad bowl.
 Toss the kale, brussels sprouts, and blue cheese until uniformly mixed.

-Place the cooled hazelnuts into a gallon sized ziplock bag.
+- Place the cooled hazelnuts into a gallon sized ziplock bag.
 Place the bag on a cutting board, then shake to distribute the nuts into an even layer.
 Using a rolling pin, whack the bag (not *too* hard) until the nuts are crushed into small pieces.
 Place the crushed hazelnuts into a bowl.

-Add the champagne vinegar, honey, salt, and a pepper to the bowl and whisk.
+- Add the champagne vinegar, honey, salt, and a pepper to the bowl and whisk.
 Pour in the extra virgin olive oil in a steady stream with one hand while whisking with the other.
 Continue whisking vigorously until the vinaigrette is emulsified.

-Pour half the vinaigrette over the salad and toss.
+- Pour half the vinaigrette over the salad and toss.
 Taste for seasoning, and add additional salt and pepper if needed, or additional vinaigrette if the salad seems dry.
 The salad can be served immediately, or set aside to further marinate.